teamshares/design-system/README.md

 #### Details

-* **Changes to SCSS files** (loaded directly, no SCSS->CSS compilation needed within shared-ui) are picked up immediately by the Rails app as long as you have `yarn build:css --watch` running.
+* **Changes to SCSS files** are picked up immediately by the Rails app as long as you have `yarn build:css --watch` running.

-* **Changes to JS files** _are also_ picked up immediately, as long as you're running `yarn compile:watch` in this directory.
+* **Changes to JS files** are picked up immediately by the Rails app as long as you have `yarn build --watch` running.

 * **Changes to `tailwind.config.js`** _do not_ hotreload -- changes there require a restart of the Rails app's compiler.